yoesk8/project-4-fitnessblog/README.md

 ### Donation Page

-* In order to be able to support the owner of the website without having to resort to paid ads, I've added a donation page that allows logged in users to say thanks with a donation with the help of [Stripe](https://stripe.com/)'s API
+* In order to be able to support the owner of the website without having to resort to paid ads, I've added a donation page that allows users who haven't signed up to the page to say thanks with a donation with the help of [Stripe](https://stripe.com/)'s API

 ![Donation Page](media/donation_page.png)